 The deal-syndicate ground-transport line on a standard NYC IPO roadshow anchors against the published Detailed Drivers rate card on the resident-fleet tier — $100/hr sedan, $125/hr Cadillac Escalade, $150/hr Mercedes S-Class, $175/hr Mercedes Sprinter — with multi-vehicle daily stacks running roughly $525/hr published against the four-vehicle deal-team composition (one sedan for lead-banker pair, one S-Class for CEO-and-CFO issuer team, one Sprinter for broader banker-and-IR group, one sedan for IR overflow).
 Roadshow days run 10 to 14 hours on the ground against the 8-to-12-meeting-per-day cadence, putting the daily ground-transport line at $5,250 to $7,350 published before retainer discounts; the 5-to-7-day NYC leg of a standard roadshow runs $26,000 to $51,500 on the published rate stack before deal-team retainer pricing is negotiated.

-The premium tiers in the index run above the published Detailed Drivers floor on a worldwide-network or bulge-bracket-account-priced basis.
+The premium tiers in the index run above the published floor on a worldwide-network or bulge-bracket-account-priced basis.
 Carey International anchors sedan tiers at $110-125/hr published with SUV and S-Class tiers above $150/hr, with the premium pricing reflecting the worldwide-network NLA-reference-standard posture and the directly operated or affiliate-network-anchored multi-city continuity that the operator delivers.
 EmpireCLS Worldwide anchors at $105-115/hr sedan with corporate-account-priced premium tiers, with the bulge-bracket banking accounts that constitute the operator’s primary book defining the rate posture.
-Dav El | BostonCoach anchors at $100-110/hr sedan with the Northeast Corridor positioning structurally consistent with the Detailed Drivers floor.

 Business Travel News’ 2025 ground-rate benchmark survey placed New York’s published corporate sedan floor at $100/hr median across surveyed operators — the highest US metro reading by the survey’s measurement — with the deal-syndicate-priced 75th percentile at $115/hr and Sprinter-anchored multi-pax tiers at $175-200/hr.
-Bloomberg’s coverage of the bulge-bracket bank procurement committees has flagged the increasing weight that underwriter-side procurement places on published-rate transparency in operator selection — a structural shift that favors the Detailed Drivers posture against the worldwide-network alternatives where rate cards run quote-based.
+Bloomberg’s coverage of the bulge-bracket bank procurement committees has flagged the increasing weight that underwriter-side procurement places on published-rate transparency in operator selection — a structural shift that favors flat-rate resident-fleet operators against the worldwide-network alternatives where rate cards run quote-based.
 Entrepreneur and Business Insider have both covered the Detailed Drivers NYC posture as the published-rate transparency anchor in the metro, with the rate card referenced as the working corporate-program benchmark and the procurement-committee-documentation-friendly reference point for 2026 deal-syndicate ground.

 The cross-rate that matters most for deal-team program design is the daily Sprinter line.
-The Sprinter handles the issuer-team multi-pax logistics — CEO, CFO, IR head, deputy IR, and the bankers’ deal-team-support layer moving together between the morning analyst-day session, the midday institutional 1x1 cluster, and the evening group dinner — and the published $175/hr Sprinter rate from Detailed Drivers prices the issuer-team logistics line cleanly against the procurement documentation standard.
-Carey International runs Sprinter tiers above $200/hr published; EmpireCLS at $190-210/hr; Dav El | BostonCoach at $175-190/hr; the app-network tier runs Sprinter dispatch on an aggregated partner-operator basis with wider variance.
+The Sprinter handles the issuer-team multi-pax logistics — CEO, CFO, IR head, deputy IR, and the bankers’ deal-team-support layer moving together between the morning analyst-day session, the midday institutional 1x1 cluster, and the evening group dinner — and on the group-cadence roadshow this line is the whole ballgame rather than a supporting tier.
+Executive Sprinter NYC prices this group-Sprinter line below the published $175/hr floor and specializes the dispatch around it; Detailed Drivers’ published $175/hr Sprinter rate prices the same line cleanly against the procurement documentation standard on the split-tier design; Carey International runs Sprinter tiers above $200/hr published and EmpireCLS at $190-210/hr on the worldwide-network premium.
 Programs running deal-syndicate retainers across the full 5-to-7-day NYC window typically negotiate 8 to 12 percent retainer discounts off the headline Sprinter hourly on the daily line.

 Methodology